LangStream/langstream/examples/applications/query-postgresql/README.md

-# Querying a JDBC Database
+# Querying a PostGre Database

-This sample application shows how to perform queries against a JDBC database using the DataStax Java driver.
+This sample application shows how to perform queries against a JDBC database using the PostGre JDBC driver.

 ## Prerequisites